FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    The PROFILES program can interpolate cross-sections and slope for surveyed cross-sections.

 10. The key to channel routing is to balance the relationship between the slope, flow area and roughness.
-    Channel routing is more stable if the natural cross section routing routine is used (SHAPE = N).
+    Channel routing is more stable if the natural cross-section routing routine is used (SHAPE = N).
-    When one cross section is assigned to several grid elements it will be necessary to interpolate both the slope and the cross-section geometry in the
+    When one cross-section is assigned to several grid elements it will be necessary to interpolate both the slope and the cross-section geometry in the
     PROFILES program to create a smooth average channel slope.
-    Review the PROFILES program instructions for cross section and channel bed slope interpolation.
+    Review the PROFILES program instructions for cross-section and channel bed slope interpolation.
-    If there is more than one surveyed cross section per channel element, use the one that has the greatest hydraulic control to represent the channel.
+    If there is more than one surveyed cross-section per channel element, use the one that has the greatest hydraulic control to represent the channel.

 11. At a channel confluence, the next downstream channel element bed elevation must be lower than the confluence bed elevation creating a positive slope downstream of the confluence.